Life Alert vs. Medical Guardian: a Hands-On Comparison

 Life Alert offers a basic in-home system that includes a base unit, a help button, and both pendant and wristband attachments for the help button.
 To place an emergency call, you press the help button and communicate through the base unit’s speakerphone.

 Life Alert also offers a wall-mounted help button and a mobile unit.
 The wall-mounted help button is made for in-home use.
-Featuring an adhesive backside and a built-in speakerphone, it can ideally be placed on one’s nightstand, beside the stairs, or near the shower.
+Featuring an adhesive backside and a built-in speakerphone, it’s ideally placed on one’s nightstand, beside the stairs, or near the shower.

 Medical Guardian Systems

-Similar to Life Alert, Medical Guardian has in-home systems (both landline and cellular) as well as mobile systems (the MGMini, MGMini Lite, and MGMove smartwatch).
-On paper, these systems will function identically to Life Alert's (we’ll get to the actual performance later).
+Similar to Life Alert, Medical Guardian has in-home systems (both landline and cellular) as well as mobile systems (the MGMini, the MGMini Lite, and the MGMove).
+On paper, these systems will function identically to Life Alert’s (we’ll get to the actual performance later).

 One thing that Life Alert does not offer is any type of smartwatch medical alert.
-Medical Guardian’s MGMove provides medical alert functionality in the discreet profile of a watch.
+Medical Guardian’s MGMove, by contrast, provides medical alert functionality in the discreet profile of a watch.
 The MGMove can also track your steps and send messages to loved ones.

 Overall, with the exception of the smartwatch, Life Alert and Medical Guardian offer relatively similar devices; however, they perform slightly differently.